The Rooted Space

 Where rest is respected, not earned.

-And where success is redefined not as more doing, but as more being.
+Where success is redefined and not as more doing, but as more being.

 — Alysha Webb